 - Participation in other recovery programs, such as 12-step programs.

 - Aftercare planning, such as transfer to another facility.

-To learn more about what treatment has to offer and to find the right treatment provider for yourself or a loved one, call a caring treatment support representative at 1-888-744-0069Who Answers? who will talk you through the process and get you on your way to a healthy, happy life today.
+To learn more about what treatment has to offer and to find the right treatment provider for yourself or a loved one, call a caring American Addiction Centers (AAC) treatment support representative free at .
+They will talk you through the process and get you on your way to a healthy, happy life today.

 Is Methylphenidate Addictive?

-Methylphenidate, which is marketed under the trade names Ritalin and Concerta, is prescribed for treatment of ADD and ADHD.
-While it is prescribed for legitimate medical use, abuse is a growing problem all over the world.
-This is especially true in the United States, where according to the United Nations, 85% of the world's methylphenidate is produced and consumed.
+Methylphenidate, which is marketed under the trade names Ritalin and Concerta, is prescribed for the treatment of ADD and ADHD.
+While it is prescribed for legitimate medical use, methylphenidate abuse is a growing problem all over the world.
+This is especially true in the United States, where, according to the United Nations, 85% of the world’s methylphenidate is produced and consumed.

-Drugs like Ritalin and Concerta are often produced for the cocaine-like effects they can produce, which include:
+Drugs like Ritalin and Concerta are often taken for the cocaine-like effects they can produce, which include: